 The Oral Exam

-Following successful completion and passing of the written exam, the student takes the oral exam, which covers coursework and the written portions of the comprehensive exam.
-Students must submit a Doctorate of Philosophy Examination form to the Graduate School at least 10 work days (ie., two weeks) in advance of their oral exam, confirming their advisor’s approval to proceed, as well as the date, time, and location of the exam.
+Following successful completion and passing of the written exam, the student takes a 2-hour oral exam, which covers coursework and the written portions of the comprehensive exam.
+The student must submit a Doctorate of Philosophy Examination form to the Graduate School at least 10 work days (i.e., two weeks) in advance of their oral exam, confirming their advisor’s approval to proceed, as well as the date, time, and location of the exam (as agreed to by the full committee).
+A copy of this form should also be filed with the English Department Graduate Secretary and retained by the student for their records.
+Because these 10 days begin after the two weeks committee members use to evaluate the exam, students can expect at least a month between the completion of the written exam and date of the oral exam.

-The oral exam is considered as a conversation with the committee in which students are expected to demonstrate familiarity with rhetoric, composition, and/or technical and professional communication as well as address questions about key issues and important texts in the field, particularly as relevant to the written exam.
-Passing the oral exam signals that the student is prepared to undertake research in a particular area of the field.
-All four committee members evaluate the oral portion of the exam and students are typically notified of the results of the exam evaluation shortly following the completion of the exam.
+The oral exam is considered as a conversation with the committee in which the student is expected to demonstrate familiarity with rhetoric, composition, and/or technical and professional communication as well as address questions about key issues and important texts in the fields, particularly as relevant to the written exam.
+Passing the oral exam signals that the student is prepared to undertake research in RPC.
+All four committee members evaluate the oral portion of the exam and the student is typically notified of the results of the exam evaluation shortly following the completion of the exam.
 In evaluating the written and oral portions of the exam, the committee uses the criteria above.

 After the Exam